jt551/emailclient/README.md

 [![codecov](https://codecov.io/gh/jt551/emailclient/branch/main/graph/badge.svg?token=SK7PA5BVQN)](https://codecov.io/gh/jt551/emailclient)
 [![Maintainability](https://api.codeclimate.com/v1/badges/2855f35eb5dda00f2b37/maintainability)](https://codeclimate.com/github/jt551/emailclient/maintainability)

-Use only gmail account that contains no valuable information for testing.
+Use only gmail account that contains no valuable information at this stage.

-Currently you can login to gmail account and program gets all folders with messages.
+You can login to a account and program gets all email folders with messages (IMAP).
+Prior to login you can change/save email server settings by pressing settings button or reset them to default.
-Selecting a folder populates tableview with emails and selecting an email it shows its content in webengine.
+Selecting a folder populates tableview with emails and selecting an email it shows its content in webengine window.
 Send new email opens new window and it sends an email.

 Todo:
-Create Javafx concurrent Service for fetching folders.
-Create Javafx concurrent Service for login.
-Write tests and documentation.
-Settings view with persistence.
-File attachments?
+Write javamail mock tests.
+Handle file attachments.
+Messagecount listeners to folders or inbox atleast and add new messages to folder.
+Option to save password encrypted in database file.
+Upgrade UI.
 ![alt text](https://github.com/jt551/emailclient/blob/main/screenshot.png)
 ![alt text](https://github.com/jt551/emailclient/blob/main/screenshot2.png)